nehareddyg/Automated-Evaluation-Of-Programming-Assignments/README.md

+Refer to the file [report.pdf](https://github.com/nehareddyg/Automated-Evaluation-Of-Programming-Assignments/blob/master/report.pdf) for more details.
 Please find the code files in the directory "code/gamma-isomorphism/"

 Contributors:
 Neha Gaddam(nehareddyg),